 Scholar Within was founded by learning expert Bonnie Terry, M. Ed., BCET.
-Bonnie started designing and developing her own custom educational tools when she started her private learning center in the 1990s.
-Teachers kept asking what she was using with the kids that saw her because of the dramatic improvements that the kids made in school.
-From here, Bonnie decided to make her materials available to teachers and families worldwide.
+Bonnie began designing and developing her own custom educational tools when she started her private learning center in the 1990s.
+Teachers kept asking what she was using with the kids who saw her because of the dramatic improvements that the kids made in school.
+From there, Bonnie decided to make her materials available to teachers and families worldwide.

 Now, Bonnie Terry has turned her materials into a full-service online program that you can follow step-by-step at home, on your schedule.
 School alone is not enough anymore.
 Bonnie’s programs boost your kid’s overall learning skills by focusing on improving the auditory, visual, and tactile processing areas of your brain to make it work more efficiently.

 Learn more about Scholar Within.